Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 This scheme can be generalized, if we allow each receiver to choose \emph{its own} order of decoding.
 It turns out that this generalized scheme can achieve rates which are strictly higher than the rates achieved using the ordinary scheme (where all the decoders use the same order of decoding).

 In the case of two transmit antennas, the channel canonical matrices \eqref{eq:G_matrix_K_users} are $2 \times 2$ matrices.
-Thus, allowing different decoding orders means that some matrices are transformed into \emph{upper-triangular} matrices, whereas the others~--- into \emph{lower-triangular} matrices, where all the resulting matrices have equal diagonal values.
+Thus, allowing different decoding orders means that some matrices are transformed into \emph{upper triangular} matrices, whereas the others~--- into \emph{lower triangular} matrices, where all the resulting matrices have equal diagonal values.
 The following theorem is proved using a similar technique to the one used for the proof of \thrmref{thm:perfect_two_on_two_complex}.
 Again, as explained in \remref{rem:equal_det}, we can assume without loss of generality that both matrices have determinants equal to $1$.

 \begin{thm} Let $A_1$ and $A_2$ be \emph{complex-valued} $2 \times 2$ matrices with determinants equal to $1$.
 Then, there exist three complex-valued $2 \times 2$ unitary matrices $U_1$, $U_2$, and $V$, such that